arthurpicht/Barnacle/README.md

 ﻿# Barnacle

 Barnacle is an ultra-lightweight object-relational mapping tool (ORM-tool) for Java.
-Based on annotated classes, it generates value-objects (VOs), data-access-objects (DAOs) and SQL-scripts for schema creation.
+Based on annotated classes, it features generation of value-objects (VOs), data-access-objects (DAOs) and SQL-scripts for schema creation.
 Generated SQL is designed to be compatible at least with MySQL.

 Barnacle uses no reflection on runtime.
-Generated classes can be applied without any runtime dependencies back to barnacle.
+Generated classes can be applied without any runtime dependencies back to Barnacle.
 Optionally, barnacle can be referenced on runtime to take advantage of a built-in JDBC connection provider.

 ## Status

 Under development.
 Applicable for restricted use cases.
-Simply check generated classed whether they suit your requirements.
+Simply check generated classes whether they suit your requirements.
 Good luck!

 ## Dependencies